JahnelGroup/sql-bro/README.md

 * Add flyway integration?!
 Show what migration you're on, and if there are others to do: clean/migrate (dev/testing only!
 No prod!)
 * Move the passwords out of localstorage into `https://github.com/atom/node-keytar`.
 * Table Inspection: a way to see table's indexes, triggers, keys, columns, etc.
+* Add tagged groups to tables (i.e., a way to put tables into folders)

 Med:
 * Adapt grid output (dates, bools, NULL (Add color!)) to better representation.